-Q: Sadly, I’m writing to inform you that two 5 year old girls I know both broke their arms (Ulna and Radius) at the upper end of the wrist guard (in separate falls 9 months apart).
+Q: Sadly, I’m writing to inform you that two 5 year old girls I know both broke their arms (Ulna and Radius) at the upper end of the wrist guards (in separate falls 9 months apart).
 One girl fell ‘backwards’ when standing still after losing her balance due to her friend passing by quickly and surprising her.
-The other girl fell ‘forwards’ when she was skating and went onto some rough surface.
+The other girl fell ‘forwards’ when she was skating and went on to some rough surface.
 Knowing this, do you still suggest kids wear protection?

 A: I’m sorry to hear this.
 Bad falls are never good.
 Poor girls.
 I hope they have made a speedy recovery.

 Yes, I suggest, recommend and insist for classes that both children and adults wear protective gear (wrist guards, knee pads and helmet).

 Protective Gear (if a skater has been taught how to use it properly) actually encourages forward falls by a skater reaching the arms out in front of them during a moment of instability, especially if this is practiced on grass first.
 But protective gear does not automatically produce forwards falls.
 Only reaching forwards with the arms and bending the knees over the toes achieves that.

 In the 90s this issue went to court in the USA with skaters suing wrist guard manufacturers because they broke their wrist or arm.
 No skater ever won and the verdict was the same each time;